 NOTE: If the black safety-lock knob is removed from the system after it has been turned counterclockwise to the unlocked position, the blue rotation handle will remain engaged.
 Continue with the procedure.

-NOTE: If difficulty is still encountered during rotating the blue rotation handle, refer to Section 13, RELEASE TROUBLESHOOTING for instructions on how to disassemble the blue rotation handle.
+NOTE: If difficulty is still encountered during rotating the blue rotation handle, refer to Section 13, RELEASE TROUBLESHOOTING for instructions

-14. Remove the inner introduction system entirely, leaving the sheath and wire guide in place turning it in a clockwise direction until it stops
+14. Remove the inner introduction system entirely, leaving the sheath and wire guide in place.

-CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal
+CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal.